alexjohnj/geographyas/_posts/population/2012-01-03-factors-effecting-world-population.md

 - If proper social care is provided to the elderly and they are well looked after, death rate will be reduced since they are able to live longer.
 - If clean water is available, death rate is reduced as water born diseases such as cholera aren't prevalent.
 In addition, people are able to wash themselves and clothing properly (rather than in a river, where they also obtain their drinking water) again reducing the death rate thanks to an improved hygiene standard.
 - The availability of media makes it easier to educate people and raise awareness about outbreaks of diseases potentially reducing death rate.
-The availability of media is also important for educating people about hygiene, avoiding disease e.t.c if they were unable to attend school.
+The availability of media is also important for educating people about hygiene, avoiding disease etc. if they were unable to attend school.

 ### Cultural Factors